 The famed samurai sword (nihonto) represents the pinnacle of bladed weaponry in the Japanese warrior’s arsenal.
-As you read other books and articles about Japanese swords, or practice kendo or iaido, or see highly polished blades in a museum, the chapters here will enhance your knowledge and appreciation of nihonto and their intrinsic value.
+As you read other books and articles about Japanese swords, or practice kendo or iaido, or see highly polished blades in a museum, the chapters in this Via Media book will enhance your knowledge and appreciation of nihonto and their intrinsic value.

 Intrinsic Values of the Japanese Sword

 - Nihonto: A Legal Perspective on Japanese Swords and Their Intrinsic Value, by Andrew Tharp, B.S.